HexHive/thesis_template/README.md

-# HexHive EPFL thesis LaTeX template
+# EPFL thesis/project report LaTeX template

 Template for IC EPFL (BSc, MSc, or doctoral) theses and semester projects.
 The template contains a rough structure with some hints for systems-oriented